Dog Ownership and Risk for Alveolar Echinococcosis, Germany

 Author affiliations: University Hospital Ulm, Ulm, Germany (J. Schmidberger, J. Uhlenbruck, P. Schlingeloff, W. Kratzer); Friedrich-Loeffler-Institute, Federal Research Institute for Animal Health, Greifswald-Insel Riems, Germany (P. Maksimov, F.J.
 Conraths); Institute for Epidemiology and Medical Biometry, Ulm (B. Mayer)

-Figure 3.
-Choropleth map showing the distribution and frequency of 43 patients with alveolar echinococcosis (A) and 214 controls (B) who participated in case–control study of dog ownership and human risk for alveolar echinococcosis, by 2-digit postal code region, Baden-Württemberg, Germany, January 2019–February 2020.
+Figure 1.
+Inclusion and exclusion process for 43 case-patients and 214 controls in case–control study of dog ownership and human risk for alveolar echinococcosis, Baden-Württemberg, Germany, January 2019–February 2020.

 1These authors contributed equally to this article.